suhassangangire/Stepar-Syn/README.md

-You need to install the following python packages to run SteParSyn (e.g. using pip):
+You need to install the following python packages to run Sun-Par-Syn (e.g. using pip):

 numpy
 scipy